 Why talk about Reiki practice?

-Can’t find where your words are getting in the way of communicating Reiki practice, run your usual spiel by a friend who isn’t enthusiastic about Reiki, and ask for honest feedback.
+Can’t find where your words are getting in the way of communicating Reiki practice?
+Run your usual spiel by a friend who isn’t enthusiastic about Reiki, and ask for honest feedback.

-And use it.
+Then use it.